Corona-Trace/coronatrace.org/README.md

-# 💜 Buefy starter for Gridsome
+# Marketing Site for CoronaTrace.org

-This project is a default starter for [Gridsome](https://gridsome.org) using the [Buefy](https://buefy.org/) Vue library.
-Buefy is a Vue component library for the popular [Bulma](https://bulma.io) CSS framework.
-To use this starter when creating a new Gridsome project:
+This project is meant to support the CoronaTrace effort.
+It was built using [Gridsome](https://gridsome.org) using the [Buefy](https://buefy.org/) component library for the popular [Bulma](https://bulma.io) CSS framework.
+It's currently hosted on Netlify.

-### 1. Install Gridsome CLI tool if you don't have

-`npm install --global @gridsome/cli`

-### 2. Create a Gridsome project based on this starter

-1. `gridsome create my-website https://github.com/weaversam8/gridsome-starter-buefy.git` to install this starter
-2. `cd my-website` to open the folder
+If you have any comments or notice any issues please open up an issue!

+## Installation Instructions

+### 1. Clone the Repo

+`git clone git@github.com:Corona-Trace/coronatrace.org.git`

+### 2. Install Dependencies

+`cd coronatrace.org && yarn install`

+or NPM if you prefer

+`cd coronatrace.org && npm install`

+### 3. Run locally

-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+Run `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌

-(this project was based off of the original [`gridsome-starter-default`](https://github.com/gridsome/gridsome-starter-default) template)# coronatrace.org